Floods: We are tired of lip service - Asylum Down residents

 Some residents of Asylum Down in Accra are livid about the perennial flooding of the community and asked Government to address the situation and desist from “lip service."

-Residents along the main drain at Asylum Down said they had always been submerged by floodwaters with reports of people losing their lives and said it was time the government fixed the problem.
+Residents along the main drain at Asylum Down said they had always been submerged by floodwaters with reports of people losing their lives and said it was time Government fixed the problem.

-Mr. Kofi Atsu Dogbadzi, a resident, in an interview with the Ghana News Agency, said Government officials had failed to honor their pledges of fixing the problem after many engagements with the people.
+Mr Kofi Atsu Dogbadzi, a resident, in an interview with the Ghana News Agency, said Government officials had failed to honour their pledges of fixing the problem after many engagements with the people.

 He said the floodwaters usually accumulate from the Mamobi-Nima stretch through Paloma and to Asylum Down, destroying lives and property.

-"Former Works and Housing Minister Atta Kyea had been here, Zanetor Agyeman Rawlings, MP for Korle Klottey Constituency had been here and Former Assembly leaders as well.
-We explained to them but they went and nothing happened to date," Mr. Dogbadzi alleged?
+"Former Works and Housing Minister Atta Kyea had been here, Zanetor Rawlings, MP for Korle Klottey Constituency had been here and Former Assembly leaders as well.
+We explained to them but they went and nothing happened till date," Mr Dogbadzi alleged.

-He said Madam Zanetor Agyeman Rawlings, in her quest to find a solution to the problem, erected parts of the wall destroyed but it got broken again with a heavy flow?
+He said Madam Zanetor Agyeman-Rawlings, in her quest to finding solution to the problem, erected parts of the wall destroyed but it got broken again with a heavy flow.

 Residents in these communities complained of the weakness of the bridge and asked for it to be fixed in time.

-Madam Deborah Amiorkor Sarpie, a resident of Asylum Down, said parts of the bridge had broken, exposing metals on the sides and the floor?
+Madam Deborah Amiorkor Sarpie, a resident of Asylum Down, said parts of the bridge had broken, exposing metals at the sides and the floor.